JEG2/go_gtp/README.markdown

 This library wraps [GNU Go](http://www.gnu.org/software/gnugo/)'s version of the Go Text Protocol or GTP.
 It runs GNU Go in a separate process and communicates with the program over a pipe using the GTP protocol.
 This makes it easy to:

-* Run full games of Go
+* Manage full games of Go
 * Work with SGF files
 * Analyze Go positions